Marathi Christians

-Marathi Christians are an Ethno-religious community of the Indian state of Maharashtra who accepted Christianity during the 18th and 19th centuries during the East India Company, and later, the British Raj.
+Marathi Christians are an ethnoreligious group of the Indian state of Maharashtra who accepted Christianity during the 18th and 19th centuries during the East India Company, and later, the British Raj.
 Conversions to Protestantism were a result of Christian missions such as the American Marathi Mission, Church Mission Society and the Church of England's United Society for the Propagation of the Gospel.

 History

+In the 18th Century Missionaries reached to the untouchables and poor sections of society, imparting western education and raising awareness of human rights and sharing the gospel, teching the bible inspired many.
+Education, healthcare, social reform, and the active efforts of missionaries have played a significant role in the spread of Christianity.
 Around the turn of the 18th century, British Baptist missionary William Carey was instrumental in translating the Bible into the Marathi language.
 Most of the converts were lower-caste Hindus with some upper-caste Hindus and Muslims.

 Ahmednagar

 The American Board of Commissioners for Foreign Missions established their first foreign mission with the American Marathi mission in Bombay on 21 December 1813, it was the first Protestant Mission in Western India and spread into hundreds of villages.
 The mission center moved from Bombay to Ahmednagar in 1831 because it was closer to the center of Marathi country.
 Schools, Boardings, Colleges and theological institutions were created by Marathi mission in late 1800, aiding famine and reaching untouchables increased Christian Converts in area.

 Christians of Ahmednagar district account for nearly 10% of district's population, a significant number of whom are located in the eastern part of the district in places such as Nevasa, Pathardi, Shevgaon, Rahuri and Ahmednagar itself.